 Offering a unique southern charm and a very chill coastal vibe, this city is considered one of the best places to live in Charleston, SC for retirees.
 There are many reasons to retire in Charleston.
 The warm weather, generous tax exemptions, and a very senior-friendly atmosphere are very solid reasons behind Charleston’s large senior population.

 The city is built for the senior demographic.
 This runs true from healthcare to entertainment and transportation.
 As a matter of fact, the city’s tax friendliness makes it one of the best places to live in Charleston, SC for retirees.

 Charleston residents enjoy low property taxes, which is 0.57%.
 For those ages 65 and above, Charleston offers up to a $15,000 income tax deduction.
 This benefit can be applied to all kinds of retirement income.
 This includes income from pension plans, IRAs, and 401(k) plans.

 No matter where you are at Charleston, there is always a hospital close to you.
 The close proximity to tertiary healthcare facilities is one of the reasons to live in Charleston, SC.
 The major ones are MUSC Health-University Medical Center, Roper St. Francis and East Cooper.
 Charleston has a total of 11 hospitals.

 Named after King Charles II of Scotland, this massive parcel of land was given by the king to one of his loyal friends, also known as Lord Proprietors, in 1663.
 The Lords have agreed to call the land “Charles Town”.

 Charles Town became the capital of the English colony in Carolina.
 The earliest settlers of the land came from England.
 As the population grew, the more diverse the community’s cultural lineage has become.
 From the 1700s until the early 1800s Charles Town has become the target of various attacks.

 By 1783 after the American Revolution and with the British having left the land, the city officially changed its name to Charleston.
 Charleston became a leader in the plantation-dominated economy of the post-Revolutionary era.
-The invention of the cotton gin, a machine which separates cotton fibers from the seeds, further advanced the city’s progress in 1793.
+The invention of the cotton gin, the machine which separates cotton fibers from the seeds, further advanced the city’s progress in 1793.